Slides 📊

 The Poisson distribution models counts of rare events occurring over fixed intervals of time, space, or volume.

-Three key properties define Poisson processes: stationary/proportional rates, independence of events, and unique event occurrences.
+Three key properties that define Poisson processes are stationarity and proportional rates, independence of events, and unique event occurrences.

-Distribution shape evolves from highly right-skewed (small λ) to approximately symmetric (large λ).
+The shape of a Poisson distribution evolves from highly right-skewed to approximately symmetric as \(\lambda\) becomes larger.

 Exercises

-Identifying Poisson Processes: For each scenario, determine whether it could be modeled using a Poisson distribution.
+Identifying Poisson Processes: Determine whether each scenario could be modeled using a Poisson distribution.
 Explain your reasoning.

 The number of typos in a 10-page document